-Maximizing the sustainability of macroalgae biorefinery: A superstructure optimization of volatile fatty acid platform
+Maximizing the sustainability of a macroalgae biorefinery: a superstructure optimization of a volatile fatty acid platform†

 Macroalgae are a valuable energy source that can be transformed into numerous products most notably fuels and chemicals due to their high content of carbohydrates, proteins, and vitamins.
-In order to use the macroalgae in a commercial scale, it is necessary to evaluate various potential pathways into value-added products as well as intermediate components and technologies.
-Furthermore, the potential processes must be designed with minimum carbon and other waste emissions, while simultaneously have to be economically competitive to operate.
+In order to use macroalgae on a commercial scale, it is essential to evaluate various potential pathways into value-added products as well as intermediate components and technologies.
+Furthermore, the prospective processes have to be economically competitive while simultaneously offering minimum environmental impact in terms of carbon and other waste emissions.
 This in turn presents a large decision-making problem with a significant combinatorial complexity.
-In order to address this problem this study utilizes a superstructure process design approach for a seaweed biorefinery producing mixed alcohols and mixed organic acids via anaerobic digestion/volatile fatty acid route.
-Seventeen design alternatives have been proposed to determine the optimal design and technical feasibility by maximizing the net present value in the most environmentally beneficial fashion.
-The results indicate that biofuel production from macroalgae is economically viable at a minimum ethanol selling price of $1.18/gal.
+This study addresses this problem by utilizing a superstructure process design approach for a seaweed biorefinery which produces mixed alcohols and mixed organic acids via an anaerobic digestion/volatile fatty acid route.
+Seventeen design alternatives have been proposed to determine the optimal design and technical feasibility by maximizing the net present value in the most environmentally beneficial manner.
+The results indicate that biofuel production from macroalgae is economically viable at a minimum ethanol selling price of $1.17 gal−1.
 Furthermore, the optimal design enables a 90% reduction in carbon dioxide emissions.
-Sensitivity results show that seaweed price is the most important parameter that can contribute in improving the economics, thereby confirming that the cost-effective and efficient large-scale seaweed cultivation is utmost important to the success of macroalgae based biofuel production.
+Results of the sensitivity analysis show that seaweed price is the most important parameter that can contribute in improving the economics, thereby confirming that the cost-effective and efficient large-scale seaweed cultivation is of utmost importance to the success of macroalgae-based biofuel production.

 - This article is part of the themed collection: 2020 Green Chemistry Hot Articles